 Newport Beach, California prides itself on pristine California beaches with 10 miles of coastline for surfing, swimming, or sunbathing that easily rank among the best California beaches.
 Millions of people visit Newport Beach annually and enjoy the sand, pier, ocean, and boardwalk.
 The most famous spot for seeing monstrous surf is The Wedge at 2172 E. Ocean Front.
 Thirteen Newport beaches have received a 5-star rating by the Natural Resources Defense Council with Newport Municipal Beach taking top honors.

 Enjoy a warm fire and dig your toes in the cold sand.
 It’s an ideal way to spend the time with family or friends.
 The fire rings are located at Corona del Mar State Beach and near the Balboa Pier.

-Newport Beach has dozens of parks with play equipment, baseball/softball diamonds, and basketball courts for all ages to enjoy.
+Newport Beaches have dozens of parks with play equipment, baseball/softball diamonds, and basketball courts for all ages to enjoy.